Current Opportunities are also posted in the Daily Announcements.

 to receive credit for service you perform, you must turn in

-a fully completed verification form (available in Social Studies and in
+verification form (available in Social Studies and in

 the Guidance Office or online).
 This holds true for all service,